CBoensel/unload-paypal-button-demo/README.md

 # paypal-auth-assertion-header

-This is a rough demo illustrating how the PayPal-Auth-Assertion header is composed and decomposed.
+This is a rough demo illustrating how to dynamically reload and unload the PayPal buttons using Svelte.

-It follows the implementation docs on https://developer.paypal.com/docs/multiparty/issue-refund/.

 _Note that you will need to have [Node.js](https://nodejs.org) installed._